Economy of Porto Alegre: General Motors

 General Motors is a global company and the Brazil sector; General Motors do Brasil, is the largest subsidiary of the General Motors in South America.
 A significant branch of General Motors operates in Porto Alegre providing numerous jobs to local citizens.

 Dell Computers

-Dell Computers Brazil headquarters is located in Rio Grande du Sol (Porto Alegre) where the company provides 700 jobs for locals in the State of Rio Grande du Sol.
+Dell Computers Brazil headquarters is located in Rio Grande du Sol (Porto Alegre) where the company provides 700 jobs for locals in the State of Rio Grande do Sul.
 The headquarters includes Sales, Marketing and Services organizations as well as the GDC-Global Development Centre.

 Zaffari

 Zaffari is the 5th largest Brazilian company, the company is a chain supermarket company in Rio Grande du Sol.
 The headquarters of the company is located in Porto Alegre.

 RBS TV

 RBS TV is a television broadcasting station in the State of Rio Grande du Sol established in 1962.
 The station has a coverage of 98.8% of the state, with over 11.2 million viewers.
 One of the largest of the 12 broadcasters in the state is located in Porto Alegre.